 Associate Dean for Finance, Administration, & Operations

 Dr. Weil holds the position of the chief operating and financial officer for the medical school.
-In her role as Associate Dean for Finance, Administration, and Operations, she provides leadership for operations, financial management and reporting, human resources, information technology, marketing, facilities planning and management, and the annual operating budget of CMSRU.
+In her role as Associate Dean for Finance, Administration, and Operations, she provides leadership for operations, financial management and reporting, information technology, marketing and social media, facilities planning and management, and the annual operating budget of CMSRU.